rendleyhq/docs.rendleysdk.com/quick-start/create-first-video.md

 ## 4. Create a Layer and Add a Clip

-Clips live on [layers](/getting-started/layer.md) that stack top-to-bottom.
+Clips live on [layers](/getting-started/layer.md) that stack bottom-to-top.
 Each layer keeps its own stream of clips.
 Two clips can't overlap on the same layer, so use multiple layers for overlapping content.

 ```typescript
 const layer = Engine.getInstance().getTimeline().createLayer();